 2. You have a web application and want to quickly launch a mobile app to reach a wider audience

 You might be thinking whether it’s different from the previous one.
-All in all, in both of these cases, you don’t have a mobile app and you need to start from scratch.
+All in all, in both cases, you don’t have a mobile app and you need to start from scratch.
 What’s even worse, chances are that you don’t have any mobile engineers on board.

 A lot of companies still limit themselves only to web apps, which reduces their potential reach.
 The mobile app market is growing faster than you think.
 The downloads of top-five food delivery apps doubled between 2016 and 2018.
 On top of that, people are spending more and more time in the apps.
 An average American use apps for 2 hours and 57 minutes per day, out of 3 hours and 43 they spend on their mobiles.